Zalmon Wildman

 Zalmon Wildman (February 16, 1775 – December 10, 1835) was an American businessman and banker who served several months as a United States representative from Connecticut in 1835.

-Biography
+Early life

 He was born in Danbury, Connecticut where he completed preparatory studies.
 He was manufacturer of hats in Danbury—known as 'Hat City' -- and established the first hat shops from there in Charleston, South Carolina and Savannah, Georgia in 1802.
 In addition, he was the first president of Danbury National Bank from 1824 to 1826.